NATIONAL GRAMMAR DAY

-According to Global Language Monitor, the estimated number of words in the English language is 1,025,109.
+According to the Global Language Monitor, the estimated number of words in the English language is 1,025,109.
 There is some controversy over that figure, but it’s safe to say it is over a million.

 Language is something to celebrate.
 Some people might suggest that grammar is a set of rules for language, but it is a system for understanding language.
 Understanding the system and the structure helps us to understand each other better and can help us to learn new languages.